mikerudenko/mikerudenko/README.md

 ### Hi folks 👋

-I am an experienced Full-Stack Lead developer with 10 years of experience.
-I had a lot of projects in different business domains - devops, blockchain, data visualisation, betting, medical industry, e-commerce.
-I an fun of React, NodeJS, and Typescript.
-Also I have leadership experience.
+I am Passionate and experienced Lead Software Engineer specializing in blockchain development and web3 technologies.
+Blockchain Developer in a missions to revolutionise the financial system.
+Committed to staying at the forefront of blockchain innovation and leveraging emerging technologies to drive impactful solutions.
 Here are my main programming goals and ideas:
-- 🔭 I’m currently working on OpenTag
+- 🔭 I’m currently working on TopTal
 - 🎥 I have youtube [channel](https://www.youtube.com/channel/UCM2b6P4S1jzY7QX5pRlfZlg) and sharing my knowledge
-- 💪 On one of my projects I wrote a Storybook UI Kit with 120+ components
+- 💪 On one of my projects I wrote a Storybook UI Kit with 120+ components and migrated 1Gb of codebase from Next v11 to v14
 - 🌱 To be a result-oriented person - this is my philosophy!
 - 🐴 I really like to improve app performance
 - 👯 I’m looking to collaborate on Blockchain projects